Probable Dormant Neutron Star in a Short-Period Binary System: Discussion

 \subsection{The J1255 binary in context}

 The J1255 system probably consists of an F-type star in orbit with a dormant neutron star, which was in the past a young pulsar.
-In the future, when the F star further evolves and transfers mass onto the compact companion, J1255 might turn into a bright X-ray source, and could even host a millisecond pulsar.
+Currently, the optical star is far from filling its Roche lobe, with a filling factor smaller than 0.5 (see Section~\ref{sec:Mass}).
+In the future, when the F star further evolves and transfers mass onto the compact companion, J1255 might turn into a bright X-ray source, and could later even host a millisecond pulsar.

-The discovery of this interesting system, devoid of excess X-ray emission or of any detected radio emission, was made possible by the large RV survey performed by the LAMOST multi-object spectrograph, followed by accurate photometry and high-resolution spectroscopy.
+The discovery of this interesting system, devoid of excess X-ray emission, was made possible by the large RV survey performed by the LAMOST multi-object spectrograph, followed by accurate photometry and high-resolution spectroscopy.
 The discovery relies heavily on the fact that the observed star is only a slightly evolved F star, and not a giant or a supergiant, as in the case of Algol-type binaries \citep{budding04}.
 In systems with evolved stars \citep{nelson01}, the bright star can easily hide a MS or sub-giant companion in its glare \citep[e.g.,][]{NGC_1850_21, NGC_1850_NO_21,el-badry22a,el-badry22b}.

 We do expect many dormant systems with either a neutron-star or a black-hole companion, as the dormant phases of such binaries are much longer than the young-pulsar and X-ray accretion phases.
-In our system, for example, the age of the F star, as derived by \texttt{isochrones}, is about $5$ Gyr, while the pulsar phase is estimated to be of the order of $10$--$100$ million years, and the mass transferring phase of the F star is substantially less than 1 Gyr.
+In our system, for example, the age of the F star, as derived by \texttt{isochrones}, is about $5$ Gyr, while the pulsar phase, during which the object was spinning as a pulsar, is estimated to last on the order of $10$--$100$ million years \citep[e.g.,][]{PhinneyBlandford81}, and the mass transferring phase of the F star is substantially less than 1 Gyr.
 To find additional dormant systems one needs similar large RV surveys, as these close binaries are quite rare.
 Based on our {\it single} finding, a preliminary guess for the frequency of the dormant short-period systems is on the order of one to a few per million stars.

 To find more systems with compact objects one can use the {\it Gaia} large sample of spectroscopic binaries \citep{NSS} released very recently, which contains $181\,327$ orbits, including the orbit of J1255.
 This sample probably has other systems with compact components, as suggested by the {\it Gaia} binary paper \citep[but see][for a careful assessment of some of these systems]{el-badry_NSS22}.
 Another approach is to search for MS stars that exhibit a relatively large ellipsoidal modulation, which, again, might indicate a massive unseen companion \citep{gomel21c}.
 Photometric light curves are available for a large number of stars \citep{rowan21}, on the order of $10^{8}$, or even more.